argoproj-labs/hera/docs/examples/workflows/use-cases/wandb_ml_monitoring.md

         epochs = 10
         offset = random.random() / 5
         for epoch in range(2, epochs):
-            # mock accuracy and loss
+            # mock accuracy and loss, this is where you'd actually have a model training
             acc = 1 - 2**-epoch - random.random() / epoch - offset
             loss = 2**-epoch + random.random() / epoch + offset